ETHZ-RobotX/SuperMegaBot/docs/rss-tutorials/state_estimation_tutorial_preparations.md

 # Preparations for State Estimation Tutorial
 To prepare for the Tutorial on State Estimation, first set up and install the [SMB core software](../core-software/installation_core.md).

-The only required additional packages needed for the state estimation tutorial are [glog_catkin](https://github.com/ethz-asl/glog_catkin.git) and [msf](https://github.com/leggedrobotics/ethzasl_msf.git).
+The only required external packages needed for the state estimation tutorial are [glog_catkin](https://github.com/ethz-asl/glog_catkin.git) and [msf](https://github.com/leggedrobotics/ethzasl_msf.git).
 Both of these packages are also included in the `smb.repos`-vcs file, and automatically cloned to `se/msf` and `se/glog_catkin`.

 ## Download files
 In order to follow the tutorial you will need the following rosbag.
   - [Rosbag open3d_slam](https://drive.google.com/file/d/1gAd003PUeShhxGQ9vYmos0VUboqeL933/view?usp=sharing)

 Download the rosbag into a folder of your choice.
-In the tutorial this location will be denoted as `<path_to_bag>`.
+In the tutorial this location will be denoted as `<path_to_bagfile>`.

 ## Compile The C++ Code
 To compile the required packages, simply run